A parade of pinks on the Golden Globes red carpet

 Ruth Negga, short hair slicked back, was up for a statue and sort of resembled one in a shimmery silver short-sleeve number that hugged her like a body glove, from Louis Vuitton.
 One observer said emergency blanket (like the one in your car trunk) came to mind.

+"The liquid silver look is chic but the zipper and seaming details look like she just landed the Starship Enterprise," Kressley said.

-Watery slick hair — short, loose and in tight ponytails — was abundant, including on Millie Bobby Brown.
+Watery slick hair — short, loose and in tight ponytails — was abundant, including on Millie Bobby Brown, who plays Eleven on "Stranger Things."

 Velvet, a persistent trend on runways and red carpets, represented on Chrissy Metz, another sibling on "This is Us."
 She wore it in deep purple, belted in silver at the waist.